What to see in Sydney in Two Days

 Spend the morning catching some waves and enjoying that famous Australian sun on one of the country’s most well-known beaches.
 If sunbathing isn’t your thing, stretch your legs by walking along the Bondi to Bronte or Bondi to Coogee Costal Walks.

-Wanting to see what else you can do in Sydney?
-Head over to our Travel section to find more Sydney travel inspiration.
+Wanting to see what else you can do in Australia?
+Whether you’re Head over to my Travel section to find more Sydney travel inspiration.